SAURBH123/Loan-Repayment/README.md

 # Loan-Repayment
-Finding borrower who have high probability to pay back loan
+Finding borrower who have high probability to pay back loan number of borrowers based on purpose of loan we did count plot shown below</br>
-## number of borrowers based on purpose of loan we did count plot shown below
+()

 ## Performance of DecisionTreeClassifier model